knowledge-learning/ehealthkd-2020/docs/pages/submission.md

 ## Final words

 > **DISCLAIMER:** The scoring you achieve during the training phase is only for your own reference, and should not be taken as an indication that you will achieve a similar score in the test phase.
-Particularly, participants that achieve the highest scores in the training phase are **not guaranteed** to win in the TEST phase, since participating in the training phase is completely optional.
-Likewise, at any point we may decide to change the evaluation script, including during the blind TEST phase, if we discover any kind of bug or error.
+Particularly, participants that achieve the highest scores in the training phase are **not guaranteed** to win in the test phase, since participating in the training phase is completely optional.
+Likewise, at any point we may decide to change the evaluation script, including during the blind test phase, if we discover any kind of bug or error.
 We will inform you if that's the case and provide an updated evaluation script.

-Finally, if you discover a mistake in the evaluation script, please let us know at [ehealth-kd@googlegroups.com](mailto:ehealth-kd@googlegroups.com) or post an issue on our [Issues Page](https://github.com/knowledge-learning/ehealthkd-v2/issues) in Github.
+Finally, if you discover a mistake in the evaluation script, please let us know at [ehealth-kd@googlegroups.com](mailto:ehealth-kd@googlegroups.com) or post an issue on our [Issues Page](https://github.com/knowledge-learning/ehealthkd-2020/issues) in Github.